-Fiscal Year Ended February 2, 2013 January 28, 2012 January 29, 2011 Dividend yield 0.0% 0.0% 0.0% Volatility rate 66.7% 65.0% 67.5% Weighted-average expected life (in years) 6.25 6.25 6.50 Weighted-average risk-free interest rate 1.1% 1.1% 2.4% Weighted-average fair value per share of stock options granted \$19.40 \$13.35 \$12.24
+Fiscal Year Ended February 1, 2014 February 2, 2013 January 28, 2012 Dividend yield 0.0% 0.0% 0.0% Volatility rate 66.4% 66.7% 65.0% Weighted-average expected life (in years) 6.25 6.25 6.25 Weighted-average risk-free interest rate 1.1% 1.1% 1.1% Weighted-average fair value per share of stock options granted \$15.07 \$19.40 \$13.35 laws that are expected to be in effect when the differences are expected to reverse.
+We routinely evaluate the likelihood of realizing the benefit of our deferred tax assets and may record a valuation allowance if, based on all available evidence, it is determined that it is more likely than not that all or some portion of the deferred tax benefit will not to be realized.

-Common Stock Share Repurchases-We may repurchase shares of the Company's common stock under authorizations made from time to time by our Board of Directors.
+Common Stock Share Repurchases-We may repurchase shares of our common stock under authorizations made from time to time by our Board of Directors.
 Under applicable Washington State law, shares repurchased are retired and not displayed separately as treasury stock on the consolidated financial statements.
 Instead, the value of repurchased shares is deducted from retained earnings.